aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-alb/README.md

 ➜  howto-alb git:(feature-cdk) ✗ curl frontend-xxxxxxxxxx.us-east-1.elb.amazonaws.com/color
 GREEN 🟢%
 ```
+# Cleanup

+- Navigate to your project directory
-- To cleanup the resources run `cdk destroy --all` and hit `y` when the prompt appears.
+- Run `cdk destroy --all` and hit `y` when the prompt appears.

 ```c
 ➜  howto-alb git:(feature-cdk) cdk destroy --all